28-Year-Old Pitcher – Tampa Bay Rays

 David Price Contract Information:

 Signed a one-year, $14 million contract with the Rays in January of 2014, avoiding arbitration.

-Price was scheduled to start Thursday against the Orioles, but the game was canceled due to rain, Marc Topkin of the Tampa Bay Times reports.
+Price will start Thursday against the Yankees, Marc Topkin of the Tampa Bay Times reports.

 To instantly reveal our fantasy analysis of every player – including David Price – simply subscribe now.